-An active secondary market in respect of the Notes may never be established or may be illiquid and the market price of the Notes may be subject to factors outside of the Issuer's control, all of which could adversely affect the value at which an investor could sell his Notes
+An active secondary market in respect of the Notes may never be established or may be illiquid and the market price of the Notes may be subject to factors outside of the Issuer's control, all of which could adversely affect the value at which an investor could sell Notes

 The Notes may have no established trading market when issued, and one may never develop.
 If an active trading market does not develop or is not maintained, the market price and liquidity of the Notes may be adversely affected.
 If a market does develop, it may not be very liquid.
 The market price of the Notes could also be affected by market conditions more generally and other factors outside of the Issuer's control and unrelated to the Group's business, financial condition and results of operations.
-Therefore, investors may not be able to sell their Notes at a particular time or may not be able to sell their Notes at a favourable price.
+Therefore, investors may not be able to sell their Notes at a favourable price.